Bernard Ardisana

 Brigadier General Bernard Ardisana (October 27, 1924 – January 14, 1978) was the assistant deputy director for operations at the National Security Agency at Fort George G. Meade.
 During his tenure with the US Military he also commanded the USAF Security Service's 6924th Security Squadron and went on to become the Vice Commander of the USAF Security Service.
 He died on January 14, 1978, from a heart attack at Kimbrough Army Hospital at Ft.
 Meade.

 Early life and schooling

 Bernard Ardisana was born on October 27, 1924, in Tampa, Florida.
 Immediately after completing high school in 1943, he enlisted in the U.S. Army Signal Corps where he took up the position of radio engineer.
-He only stayed in the military for three years before returning to civilian life and attending the University of Illinois, where he graduated in 1949 with a Bachelor of Science degree in economics.
+He only stayed in the military for three years before returning to civilian life and attending the University of Illinois Urbana-Champaign, where he graduated in 1949 with a Bachelor of Science degree in economics.
+While at the University of Illinois, he participated in the Reserve Officers' Training Corps and was commissioned a second lieutenant upon graduation.
 In 1966, as an officer in the Air Force Reserve, he earned his Master of Arts degree in education from Our Lady of the Lake University in San Antonio, Texas.
 Between April and September 1961, Ardisana attended and then graduated from the Air Command and Staff College at Maxwell Air Force Base.
-In 1972, he attended the Air War College at Maxwell Air Force Base.
+In 1972, he attended the Air War College at Maxwell Air Force Base and graduated in 1973.